testalorenzo/testalorenzo.github.io/_pages/about.md

 **UPDATE [2022/12/09]:** I am going to give a contributed talk on `FAStEN` at [ICSDS 2022](https://sites.google.com/view/icsds2022/home?authuser=0) later next week.
 [Here](https://testalorenzo.github.io/files/FAStEN_poster.pdf) you can also find a poster on it!

 **UPDATE [2022/08/26]:** Our Climate Repository Project has a new dashboard to navigate through the available data.
 [You can find it here!](https://climaterepo.streamlitapp.com/)

-**UPDATE [2022/07/22]:** I graduated in *Data Science* from the University of Pisa, with a thesis on feature selection and estimation in sparse function-on-function regression settings!